scottgriv/PRG-Personal-Repository-Guidelines/README.md

 ### Telling a Story with your README

 Your `README` is the first thing people see when they visit your repository, it should be clear and concise, but also tell a story about your project.
-Your `README` should be the single most important document in your codebase.
 It should be a living document that is updated as your project evolves.
 Don't make people guess what your project does.
 Tell them.

-> "The Readme should be the single most important document in your codebase; writing it first is the proper thing to do." - Tom Preston-Werner

 > "You only get one chance to make a first impression," the old saying goes.
 It's cliche, but nevertheless sound, practical advice. -Lauri Apple via [Opensource.com](https://opensource.com/open-organization/17/1/repo-tells-a-story)